 Day 2: Explore Hampi’s scenic beauty and sunset bliss

-Morning: Cycle through the ruins
+Morning: Walk or cycle through the ruins

 Afternoon: Relax and unwind